rsdoiel/antenna/archives/2025/columns_2025.14.md

 When giving talks about LOCKSS Vicky or I often used to feel like the Sergeant in <a href="https://en.wikipedia.org/wiki/Alice%27s_Restaurant"><i>Alice's Restaurant</i></a> who "spoke for 45 minutes and nobody understood a word he said".
 We hope that this time we did better.
 Lets see if we did as we answer your questions.<br />
 <h3>Footnotes</h3>
 <ol start=0>
 <li id="Footnote0">Links to Lynch's Office of Technology Assessment report have been replaced by links to the Wayback Machine's copy collected by the <a href="https://eotarchive.org/">End Of Term Crawl</a>.
 The original was hosted at the <a href="https://eric.ed.gov/?">Dept. of Education's ERIC website</a>.
-The Department is currectly at risk of being shut down.</li>
+The Department is currently at risk of being shut down.</li>
 <li id="Footnote1">In 2006 Vicky predicted that, without collection stewardship, libraries and Starbucks would become indistinguishable.
 Here is a real Starbucks ad, with one minor addition.<br />
 <br />
 <div align="center" style="background-color: #fff8c6; margin-left: 20px; margin-right: 20px; padding-bottom: 8px; padding-left: 8px; padding-right: 8px; padding-top: 8px; padding: 8px;">